 Check the last option Yes, help improve KNIME. to agree to sending us anonymous usage data.
 This agreement activates the node recommendations by community in the Workflow Coach.

 The KNIME category, contains a subcategory KNIME GUI.
 In this dialog, you can define the console view log level.
 By default it is set to "WARN", because more detailed information is only useful for diagnosis purposes.

 Further below, you can select which confirmation dialogs are shown when using KNIME Analytics Platform.
 Choose from the following:

 In the same dialog, you can define what happens if an operation requires executing the previous nodes in the workflow.
 You have these three options:

 Execute the nodes automatically

 Show a dialog to execute or not

-The following options allow you to define if workflows are saved automatically and after which time interval and if linked metanodes are automatically updated, among some visual properties like the border width of the workflow annotations.
+The following options allow you to define whether workflows should be saved automatically and after what time interval, also whether linked components and metanodes should be automatically updated.
+You can also define visual properties such as the border width of workflow annotations.

 Setting up knime.ini